vaishnavi-patil-waynautic/exgenix-documentation/docs/test-action-unit.md

 ### Editing
 - Update name, description, steps, datasheets
 - Changes affect all test cases using it
-- Always review impact before modifying

 ### Deleting
 - Cannot delete if used in any test case
-- Remove references from test cases first
-- Confirm deletion when prompted

 ### Cloning
 - Useful for creating similar units quickly
-- Duplicate and modify as needed
-- Maintains all step configurations

 ---